 Sync offers several paid options plus a free trial.

-ISTE has released Chapter 3: Getting Started with IVC (available on Yumpu.com) from its 2009 publication Videoconferencing for K-12 Classrooms, Second Edition: A Program Development Guide by Camille Cole, Kecia Ray, and Jan Zanetis.
+ISTE released Chapter 3: Getting Started with IVC (available on Yumpu.com) from its 2009 publication Videoconferencing for K-12 Classrooms, Second Edition: A Program Development Guide by Camille Cole, Kecia Ray, and Jan Zanetis.

 This chapter "will help you establish a certain baseline familiarity with IVC technologies, including facilities, equipment, staffing, and training required to work well in an educational setting.
 [The authors] outline what you need in order to send and receive content, access remote opportunities, and collaborate with colleagues across the miles" (p.
 45).

-of your selection and have a way to ensure privacy of students who wish it.
+Caution: If you are using videoconferencing in your classroom, be sure to check the security features of your selection and have a way to ensure privacy of students who wish it.
 You need to prevent uninvited guests.
-Have the selection vetted by your
+Have the selection vetted by your district's IT department.

 Consider allowing students to have their cameras turned off to avoid capturing unintended content and to opt-out of interactive video calls.